 Electric Vehicles (EVs)

-This is likely to drive the biggest change in our customers’ consumption over the next 3 years.
-We expect that within 3-5 years most customers will have at least one EV.
+This is likely to drive the biggest change in our customers’ consumption over the coming years.
+We expect that within 3 years, most customers will have access to at least one EV (many through our EV Car share scheme).
 This will have a positive impact on energy storage, especially when vehicle to the grid (V2G) becomes mainstream.

 Overall, we do expect to be able to manage the increased network power consumption created by lots of EVs because they will not be charging at the same time or from empty to full every day.
 We anticipate most customers will charge at home and will therefore firstly draw on their own daytime power (which will cost them nothing).
 We do not anticipate that this increased usage will significantly limit our ability to continue to fully recharge the community battery every day.